mdesalew/dem_paper/README.md

-# Code supplement for DEM comparison paper
+# DEM comparison for hydrological modeling

 ## Scripts used for comparing the effects of DEMs on hydrological modeling